looker-open-source/gzr/README.md

 #### model ls

-The command `gzr model ls` will list the models that have been defined in the Looker instance.
+The command `gzr model ls` will list the models that exist in the Looker instance.

 ```
 $ gzr model ls --host foo.bar.mycompany.com